acm7552/PSYC684-PS2/README.md

 ## Part 4

-It is highly recommended to create a new Conda environment when fine-tuning.
-To do so, install Conda and run the following:
+It is highly recommended to create a new Conda environment based on the environment.yml file provided when fine-tuning.
+To do so, download environment.yml, and from its download folder, run the following:

-`conda create -n env-name python=3.10`
+`conda env create -f environment.yml`

-`conda activate env-name`
+`conda activate whisper-ft-new`

-To install the necessary libraries:

-`conda install -c conda-forge pytorch torchaudio pyarrow ffmpeg -y`

-`pip install transformers datasets accelerate peft bitsandbytes evaluate`

-`pip install torch-directml librosa soundfile`

-`pip install -U transformers peft datasets evaluate huggingface_hub`

-Once the proper dependencies have been installed, to train a model, run:
+Once the environment has been installed, to train a model, create an account on HuggingFace and request access to the eka-medical-asr-evaluation dataset.
+You will also need to create a token.
+Copy this token into `INTERT_HF_TOKEN`, then run:

 `python finetune_asr.py`

+In order to compare the performance of the fine-tuned model with the baseline, run:

+`python evaluate_baseline.py`

+Audio Sample Transcription can be done using inference.py with the audio file as a command argument, as seen below:

+`python inference.py <audio-file>`

+This can be done in batches with:

+`batch_inference_compare.py`

+Examining audio files in the 'inferences' subdirectory

+To compare to models to a standard out-of-domain test set, use:

+`standard_comparison.py`